Testnet Commands

 Use this test account to manually test against the test network.

-Testnet Options
+### Testnet Options <a href="#testnet-options" id="testnet-options"></a>

 You can customize the configuration of the test network with flags.
-In order to see all flag options, append the --help flag to each command.
+In order to see all flag options, append the `--help` flag to each command.